by Hannah Craven

 This circular route should only take a couple of hours to complete.

 Can’t wait to get exploring with these walks in Pembrokeshire?
 Our Pembrokeshire holiday cottages provide the perfect base for your next action-packed break.
-From coastal retreats with sea views to cosy cabins in the countryside for two, we’ve got something for everyone.
+From coastal retreats with sea views to secluded retreats in the countryside for two, we’ve got something for everyone.
 For those who always have their four-legged friend by their side, our dog-friendly homes let you enjoy your adventures together.
 Take a look and get planning today!

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!